 In the future, office space will evolve into a space designed to facilitate collaboration and teamwork, while other aspects of work will be conducted from home or from a shared office space.
 Office design and office space requirements need to change to reflect this shift from centralized to decentralized working, which represents a real opportunity for substantial cost savings.
 Only by collecting utilization data for every desk, room, and zone, can a business fully understand how their office space and resources are being used.

 For example, if you have 10 meeting rooms, it is likely that they are not fully utilized, maybe some of them are only used 30% of the workday.
 In these cases, some of the meeting rooms can be changed to something else, like a collaboration space or a quiet work area, or maybe it could be rented out to another company in the building.

 Gain Insights on which office recourses you should reduce, and which you should keep.

-The statistics provided by sensors and statistics software lets you know how office resources are used.
+The statistics provided by sensors and booking software lets you know how office resources are used.
 With that information, you can adapt your office and enhance it after resource popularity instead of presuming.

 Reduce you facility costs.

 It is possible to reduce floors, and even complete buildings by using office analytics.
 This will be especially important when more and more people work from home.